KITmetricslab/covid19-forecast-hub-de/README.md

-# A German COVID-19 Forecast Hub
+# A German COVID-19 Forecast Hub test

 ### This project is in a development stage and not operational yet.
 The platform is not officially endorsed by KIT or HITS.